 ASCO endorsed the College of American Pathologists/International Association for the Study of Lung Cancer/Association for Molecular Pathology Clinical Practice Guideline Update with minor modifications (Kalemkerian et al., 2018).
-The guidelines, supported by ASCO, include the following relevant points, considered to be 'expert' consensus opinion:
+The guidelines, supported by ASCO, include the following relevant points, considered to be expert consensus opinion.

-- Physicians may use molecular biomarker testing in tumors with: - o An adenocarcinoma component - o Nonsquamous, non small-cell histology - Any non small-cell histology when clinical features indicate a higher probability of an oncogenic driver [e.g., young age (< 50 years); light or absent tobacco exposure] - BRAF testing should be performed on all patients with advanced lung adenocarcinoma, irrespective of clinical characteristics.
-RET, KRAS, or MET molecular testing are not recommended as single gene routine stand-alone assays outside the context of a clinical trial.
-It is appropriate to include these as part of larger testing panels performed either initially or when routine EGFR, ALK, BRAF, and ROS1 testing is negative - Multiplexed genetic sequencing panels are preferred where available over multiple single-gene tests to identify other treatment options beyond EGFR, ALK, BRAF, and ROS1 - Circulating tumor cell free DNA testing, also called a liquid biopsy, should not be routinely considered due to lack of evidence of efficacy.
-However, the expert consensus opinion provided is that cfDNA may be used in some clinical settings in which tissue is limited and/or insufficient for molecular testing to identify EGFR mutations approach, most often using NGS.
-In addition, the guidelines include a discussion of the role of plasma cell-free/circulating tumor DNA testing, stating that cell-free/circulating tumor DNA testing should not be used in lieu of a tissue diagnosis.
-However, NCCN also suggests that the use of cell-free/circulating tumor DNA testing can be considered in specific clinical circumstances, including the following:
+- Physicians may use molecular biomarker testing in tumors with: - An adenocarcinoma component; - Nonsquamous, non-small-cell histology; - Any non-small-cell histology when clinical features indicate a higher probability of an oncogenic driver [e.g., young age (< 50 years); light or absent tobacco exposure]. - BRAF testing should be performed on all patients with advanced lung adenocarcinoma, irrespective of clinical characteristics.
+RET, or KRAS, or MET molecular testing are not recommended as single gene routine stand-alone assays outside the context of a clinical trial.
+It is appropriate to include these as part of larger testing panels performed either initially or when routine EGFR, ALK, BRAF, and ROS1 testing is negative. - Multiplexed genetic sequencing panels are preferred where available over multiple single-gene tests to identify other treatment options beyond EGFR, ALK, BRAF, and ROS1. - Circulating tumor cell free DNA testing, also called a liquid biopsy, should not be routinely considered due to lack of evidence of efficacy.
+However, the expert consensus opinion provided is that cfDNA may be used in some clinical settings in which tissue is limited and/or insufficient for molecular testing to identify EGFR mutations.